 2. Your Baby’s Senses Are Developing:

 The vision and hearing abilities of your baby are developing at this stage.
-You can notice the following developments in her:
+Make an observation of the following developments in her:

 - She can now turn her head and smile hearing your voice.